longturn/freeciv21/docs/Coding/packaging.rst

 to define the base parameters of the installation.
 Lastly we have a template file :file:`cmake/NSIS.template.in` that CPack uses to build the installer.

-We also include some files to improve support for windows:
+We also include some files to improve support for Windows:

 * :file:`dist/windows/freeciv21-server.cmd`: The server needs some environment variables set to run correctly on Windows, so we include with the package.